Hellenic Air Force: Ranks

-Air Defense

 Aircraft markings and camouflage

-The primary camouflage scheme utilized by the Hellenic Air Force is the Aegean Ghost (Φάντασμα του Αιγαίου) scheme.
-This is modified slightly for each aircraft type but is standard for all combat and transport aircraft in the inventory.
-Some training, search-and-rescue, and firefighting aircraft are colored partially or completely in high-visibility colors for identification and easier location in case of an accident.
-The air force also frequently uses colorful commemorative schemes to mark anniversaries and other special occasions or for display purposes.
-National markings are applied to all aircraft, with the national roundel consisting of concentric blue, white, and blue rings displayed on the fuselage sides and wing surfaces and a tricolor fin flash of similar blue, white, and blue horizontal stripes on the rudder.
+The primary camouflage scheme utilised by the Hellenic Air Force is the Aegean Ghost (Φάντασμα του Αιγαίου) scheme.
+This is modified slightly for each aircraft type, but is standard for all combat and transport aircraft in the inventory.
+Some training, search-and-rescue, and firefighting aircraft are coloured partially or completely in high-visibility colours for identification and easier location in case of an accident.
+The air force also frequently uses colourful commemorative schemes to mark anniversaries and other special occasions or for display purposes.
+National markings are applied to all aircraft, with the national roundel consisting of concentric blue, white, and blue rings, displayed on the fuselage sides and wing surfaces, and a tricolour fin flash of similar blue, white, and blue vertical stripes on the tail fin.
 The words Πολεμική Αεροπορία (or simply the abbreviation ΠΑ) are applied to the fuselage as well, although this is less common in current schemes.
 Aircraft in Aegean Ghost scheme may have low visibility markings applied in which blue is replaced by dark grey and white by light grey.

-Originally, many aircraft in service retained the basic color scheme they were acquired in.
+Originally, many aircraft in service retained the basic colour scheme they were acquired in.
 Prior to World War II, combat aircraft were given a green and brown top scheme with white or sky blue underside, similar to the Royal Air Force.
 After the war, jet fighter aircraft such as the Sabre and Starfighter would serve in a polished metal scheme.
 Later, most aircraft received green and brown camouflage again, consistent with the United States Air Force's South East Asia scheme, referred to as Vietnam camouflage in Greece.
 A-7 Corsair IIs would be some of the last aircraft to fly with this scheme, retaining it until their retirement, long after all-over grey schemes had become the normal application for Greek aircraft.
-C-130 Hercules transports which were used in southeast Asia early in their careers were repainted in an overall grey theme.
+C-130 Hercules transports which were used in south-east Asia early in their careers were repainted in an overall grey theme.